zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 * "Child Zone" - The name of the child zone.

-This method also inherits the inputs of methods [Get-Zone-NS-Names], [Get-IB-Addr-in-Zone] and [Get-OOB-IPs].

 ### Prerequisite

-As specified in methods [Get-Zone-NS-Names], [Get-IB-Addr-in-Zone] and [Get-OOB-IPs].
+None.

 ### Test procedure

 1. Get the name server names for the *Child Zone* as defined in the *Child Zone* by using method [Get-Zone-NS-Names] ("Names").

+2. If the *Names* set is undefined, then output an undefined set and exit these test procedures.

+3. If the *Names* set is empty, then output an empty set and exit these test procedures.

-2. Create a set of name servers ("Name Servers") where each unique name server name in *Names* is linked to an empty set of IP addresses.
+4. Create a set of name servers where each unique name server name in *Names* is linked to an empty set of IP addresses ("Name Servers").

-3. Fetch the IP addresses for any [in-bailiwick] name server names in *Names* by using method [Get-IB-Addr-in-Zone].
+5. Fetch the IP addresses for any [in-bailiwick] name server names in *Names* by using method [Get-IB-Addr-in-Zone].

-4. Add each fetched IP address to *Name Servers* to the name server name it belongs to.
+6. Add each fetched IP address, if any, to *Name Servers* to the name server name it belongs to.

+7. Extract the set of [out-of-bailiwick] name server names from *Names* ("OOB Names").

-5. Get the IP addresses for any [out-of-bailiwick] name server names in *Names* by using method [Get-OOB-IPs] with *Names* as input.
+8. Get the IP addresses for name server names in *OOB Names* by using method [Get-OOB-IPs] with *OOB Names* as input.

-6. Merge the set returned with *Name Servers*.
+9. Merge the set returned from [Get-OOB-IPs] with *Name Servers*.

-7. Output *Name Servers*.
+10. Output *Name Servers*.

 ### Outputs

-* The set of name servers, where each unique name server name links to a possibly empty set of its IP addresses.
+* The set of zone name servers, where each unique name server name links to a possibly empty set of its IP addresses:
+  * Non-empty set: The normal case.
+  * Empty set: [Get-Zone-NS-Names] returned an empty set.
+  * Undefined set: [Get-Zone-NS-Names] returned an undefined set.

 ### Special procedural requirements